cjohnson74/AWS-Deep-Thoughts/README.md

      - [DynamoDB](https://aws.amazon.com/dynamodb/) is a NoSQL key-value and document database that delivers incredibly fast performance—no matter the size of your data.
 This fully managed and multi-region database provides built-in security, backup, and in-memory caching for web applications.
 I used DynamoDB as the database for my application.

      - [EC2](https://aws.amazon.com/ec2/), or Elastic Compute Cloud, is a secure, scalable web service designed to simplify cloud computing.
 As the name suggests, EC2 offers flexibility when you need to obtain and configure capacity for your web applications.
 I used EC2 to configure a Linux server to host my application.

+- The (AWS Command Line Interface)[https://aws.amazon.com/cli/], or AWS CLI, helped me bring together my various AWS services, by controlling them from the command line.
+I could also automate these services by using scripts.

+- I used the following npm packages in this course:

+    - [aws-sdk](https://www.npmjs.com/package/aws-sdk) is the official AWS software development kit (SDK) for JavaScript.
+Available for browsers, mobile devices, or Node.js back ends, this package will allow your Node.js application to interface with AWS.

+    - [multer](https://www.npmjs.com/package/multer) is a Node.js middleware for handling file uploads.
+In this project, you’ll use it as a container for image files until they’re ready to be uploaded to an S3 bucket.

+    - [uuid](https://www.npmjs.com/package/uuid) stands for universally unique identifier.
+This package generates random alphanumeric strings that can serve as unique identifiers.
+You’ll use this package to generate identifiers for your S3 bucket and for your application’s images.

+    - [pm2](https://www.npmjs.com/package/pm2) is a Node.js production process manager that helps you manage your web application—and keep it live online.
+You’ll use this package to keep your application running even after you’ve logged out of the server on EC2.

+- [nginx](https://www.nginx.com/), sometimes stylized as NGINX or NginX, is a free and open-source web server that can also serve as a reverse proxy, load balancer, mail proxy, or HTTP cache.
+You’ll use it as an application server to expose the EC2 instance to the internet.